These gems are in the :default group

 By default, a Rails generated app calls Bundler.require(:default,

-Rails environment), you can add them to the call to Bundler.require
+Rails environment), you can add them to the call to Bundler.require, if you

 want them to be automatically required.